Chidubemkingsley/idols100x-NFT/README.md

 NFT, FriendsTech Key, VectorDB, ChatGPT - AIaaNFT

-NFT is used to tokenize the virtual idols, and the FT Key is used as the access key to the virtual idol chatbot service.
+NFT is used to tokenize the virtual idols and the FT Key is used as the access key to the virtual idol chatbot service.

-VectorDB is used to store the virtual idol's story data, which make the virtual idol full, with a complete history and life experience, so they are able to be more real and expandable.
+VectorDB is used to store the virtual idol's story data, which makes the virtual idol full, with a complete history and life experience, so they are able to be more real and expandable.

-ChatGPT is used to generate the dialogues of the virtual idols following by the idols' experince, story and charactar, which make the virtual idol more interactive and interesting.
+ChatGPT is used to generate the dialogues of the virtual idols followed by the idols' experience, story and character, which makes the virtual idol more interactive and interesting.

 ## How we built it